pmirabedini/linear_regression_numpy/README.md

-## Linear Regression implemented in Numpy
+## Linear Regression implemented in NumPy
 #### The train and test data needs to be defined and preprocessed if nessecary.